Joanna Chmielewska: Life and career

 Born in Warsaw in 1932, Chmielewska graduated as an architect in 1954 from Warsaw University of Technology, and worked as a designer before devoting herself to writing.
-Her first short story was published in the popular magazine Kultura i Życie (Culture and Life) in 1958 and her first novel, Klin (The Wedge), in 1964.
+Her first short story was published in the popular magazine Kultura i Życie in 1958 and her first novel, Klin, in 1964.
 She loved horse races and gambling: both hobbies are mentioned extensively in her books.
-She was also a connoisseur of amber, a passion which forms the basis for her 1998 novel Złota mucha (The Golden Fly).
+She was also a connoisseur of amber, a passion which forms the basis for her 1998 novel Złota mucha.

 She wrote more than fifty novels.
 Most frequently, the protagonist is a woman called Joanna that inherits many characteristics from Chmielewska herself.
 She also often wrote about Joanna's friends like Alicja (We Are All Suspects, All in Red), co-workers (We Are All Suspects, Wild Protein) or family (The Forefathers' Wells, Bad Luck).

 In 2004, she was awarded the Officer's Cross of the Order of Polonia Restituta.

 She died on 7 October 2013 and was buried at the Powązki Cemetery in Warsaw.